Fusconaia escambia: Life history

 Little is known about the narrow pigtoe's current life history.
 Narrow pigtoe typically undergoes reproduction from May to July.
 However, pregnant females have been found as early as March and as late as October.
 Narrow pigtoe is known as a short-term brooder, meaning narrow pigtoe will usually develop their eggs for 2–6 weeks.

 Generally, freshwater mussels have thousands of offspring to ensure some larvae will grow up and become adults.
 Males release sperm into the water, and females receive the sperm through special feeding tubes called siphons.
 The eggs then become fertilized inside the shell of the female.
 Inside of the shell, the fertilized eggs grow until they reach a mature larva stage.
 The larvae then attach to host fish and live as parasites feeding off the fish.
 The feeding helps them transform into juvenile mussels.
 Juveniles then drop from their respective fish and sink to the bottom of the body of water to mature into adults.
 Being a freshwater mussel species, it is thought that narrow pigtoe also reproduce and live as such.
-It is important to note that narrow pigtoe's geographic location relies on the host fish.
+Narrow pigtoe's geographic location relies on the host fish.